HPENetworking/scriptsonly/OpenSwitch/leafspine-ops/README.md

 2. Chmod +x scripts so you can execute them
 3. Open create.sh and change arrays to fit your needs.
 By default 4 leafs and 2 spines are created, but you can change this by adding or removing device names from arrays on first three lines.
 4. Run create.sh to create your topology and run containers (see sections bellow for details)
-5. Setup Ansible environment and test connectivity to switches by running test-connection.yml playbook
+5. Setup Ansible environment (make sure you use Ansible 2.1) and test connectivity to switches by running test-connection.yml playbook
 6. Use script to compile your fabric topology file (future)
-7. Execute Ansible playbook build-fabric.yml leveraging your fabric topology file to automate creation of L3 BGP-based fabric configuration (currently setting up hostname and interfaces is ready, BGP to come)
+7. Execute Ansible playbook build-fabric.yml leveraging your fabric topology file to automate creation of L3 BGP-based fabric configuration
-8. Execute Ansible playbook test-fabric.yml to ensure BGP peering is estabilished and routes are being exchanged (future)
+8. Execute Ansible playbook test-fabric.yml to ensure BGP peering is estabilished

 ## Topology creation script